-In summer, 2017, I was specifically looking for a project to enter into
+In the summer of 2017, I was specifically looking for a project to enter

-the TwitchCon 2018 Cosplay Contest.
-The concept art for the Naga
+into the TwitchCon 2018 Cosplay Contest.
+The concept art for the

-Queen, by Olivier LeDroit, for Heroes of Might and Magic jumped to the
+Naga Queen, by Olivier LeDroit, for Heroes of Might and Magic jumped

-forefront of my cosplay idea library.
-It had many qualities which I
+to the forefront of my cosplay idea library.
+It had many qualities which

 I will choose a project based on challenge alone and The Naga Queen

-provided, so much so that I found myself requiring an extra year to
+proved to be so, to the point that I found myself requiring an extra

-work on the project with the intention of entering at TwitchCon 2019
+year to work on the project with the intention of entering at TwitchCon

 weapons.
 Sculpting for the mask, textile creation for the gown,

 engineering for the obi, and exacting detail across all of it.